dsa-ntc/peninsuladsa-ntc.github.io/_pages/get-involved.md

 Peninsula DSA's working groups organize socialist campaigns and/or join coalitions around issues that empower the working class.
 Whether you're an experienced organizer or new to the movement, you're welcome to attend any meeting to learn more--and get involved!

 <h4>Ecosocialism</h4>
 Our [Ecosocialism](../ecosocialism/) working group continues to organize for building energy justice and holding PG&E accountable for its dirty, dangerous, and unreliable fossil-fuel energy.
-We have run workshops on making DIY air purifiers to protect against wildfire smoke and airborne pathogens, and distributed simple energy efficiency tips.
+We have run workshops on making DIY air purifiers to protect against wildfire smoke and airborne pathogens, and have distributed simple energy efficiency tips.
 _Read more [here](../ecosocialism/) or on the **PDSA Discord: #ecosocialism**_

 <h4>Healthcare Justice</h4>